 Previous research shows that the upper-body muscles contribute significantly to maximal power output during sprint cycling by acting on the handlebar.
 Researchers have speculated that the mechanism underlying this contribution relates to the prevention of upward acceleration of the rider’s center of mass during the downstroke, which allows leg extension power to generate greater levels of crank power.

 Here, we investigated the contribution of the upper body to maximal power output and rider center of mass movement during sprint cycling by having riders sprint in both a seated and non-seated posture while either gripping or not gripping the handlebar.
-In the “no-grip” conditions, we asked riders to rest their closed fists on top of where they would usually grip the handlebar.
+In the “no-grip” conditions, we asked riders to rest their closed fists on top of where they gripped the handlebar for the gripped condition.
 Our first hypothesis was that maximal power output would be higher when gripping the handlebar.
 We also tested the null hypothesis that there would be no effect of gripping the handlebar on vertical acceleration of the rider’s center of mass during the crank cycle in either posture.
 Additionally, we explored differences in joint power contribution from the legs and upper body.

 Material and methods